 I would be lying if I said I was excited to see this temple.

-With all due respect, the religious sites are very interesting and beautiful but after visiting so many Hindu temples in Bali, I was starting to feel like they all just looked the same.
-The reason why I still insisted on visiting Prambanan is because of the legend behind it.
+No disrespect, they are all impressive and beautiful, but after visiting many Hindu temples in Bali, it was starting to feel like they all looked the same.
+But I came here for the legend which I read in the internet.

-The legend tells of Bandawasa, a strong warrior from Pengging.
-He was tasked by his King to conquer a nearby kingdom called Prambanan.
+Bndawasa, a strong warrior from Pengging was tasked by the King of Pegging to conquer a nearby kingdom called Prambanan.

-Armed with his Bandung (a club) and his army, they set out to attack the troops in Prambanan, killing the King in the process.
-After achieving victory, the King of Pengging rewarded Bandawasa with the kingdom he had conquered.
+Armed with a Bandung (club) and an army, he set out to attack the troops in Prambanan, killing their King in the process.
+After achieving victory, the King rewarded Bandawasa with the kingdom he had conquered.

-He instantly fell in love with the princess named Rara Jonggrang, the daughter of the late King of Prambanan.
-He asked for her hand in marriage but she secretly despised him for killing her father.
+He fell in love with the princess named Rara Jonggrang, the daughter of the late King of Prambanan.
+He asked for her hand in marriage, but she wasn’t happy about him killing her father.

-She knew he was stronger than her so she had no choice.
-Instead of saying yes, she gave him a condition to build a thousand temples and two wells in one night.
+Knowing he was far stronger, she came up with a plan.
+She gave him a condition to build a thousand temples and two wells in one night.
 If he succeeded, she would accept the marriage.

-The spirits were afraid of sunlight so they hastily stopped their work and vanished, leaving the pile of rocks unfinished.
-Bandawasa tried to build the last temple on his own but failed as morning had finally come.
+The spirits, who feared sunlight, hastily vanished leaving the pile of rocks unfinished.
+Bandawasa sought to build the last temple on his own but failed when morning came.

-Jonggrang succeeded in her efforts but Bandawasa found out about what she did and felt cheated upon.
-He cursed the princess by turning her into a statue and placed her inside one of the temples in Prambanan.
+Jonggrang rejoiced in her victory, but it wasn’t long before he figured out her deceit.
+Bandawasa cursed the princess by turning her into stone and placing her inside one of the temples in Prambanan.

-It was fascinating to see their reaction after climbing the steep stairs.
-Likewise, the relief of reaching the top and realizing their small achievement kept me entertained throughout the afternoon.
+Seeing people's reactions after climbing the steep stairs, the relief of reaching the top, and realizing their small achievement kept me entertained throughout the afternoon.

-I noticed how the local teenagers loved to huddle around the caucasian tourists, asking for a photo with them, or signing their little notebook.
-I watched as the newcomers noticed the small crowd gathering and quickly joined in.
+The local teenagers huddled around the white tourists, asking to have a photo with them or to sign their notebooks.
+I watched as the passersby noticed the small gathering and promptly joined in.